Reproduction

 When a cow belonging to a particular clone gives birth to a calf, it automatically becomes the property of the same owner as its mother.

-However, if this maternal clone has already reached the maximum number of livestock allowed, the newborn calf will be given to another random clone of the same player who has free space in the limit.
+However, if the clone, who owns the mother, has already reached the maximum number of livestock allowed, the newborn calf will be given to another random clone of the same player who has free space in the limit.

 If all the player’s clones have already reached their limit on the number of animals, the following happens: